MULTI-ON/cookbook/examples/README.md

 To use these examples, clone the repository, install any necessary dependencies, and run the examples.

 # Contributing
 Contributions to the examples are encouraged.
-Please follow the contribution guidelines.
+Please follow the [Contribution Guidelines](https://github.com/MULTI-ON/api/blob/main/CONTRIBUTING.md).

 # Contact
 For any questions or help, please reach out to us on our [Discord](https://discord.gg/multion)